liweim/TextLayoutLLM/README.md

 ```
    - DocVQA
-   -- data: dataset.
+   -- data: dataset of DocVQA.
-   -- result: evaluation results.
+   -- result: evaluation results of DocVQA.
    - FeTaQA
    -- (same as DocVQA)
    - Firefly: instruction tuning framework
-   -- data: dataset.
+   -- data: instruction-tuning dataset.
-   -- result: evaluation results.
+   -- result: testing results of instruction-tuning.
-   -- llm: SFT model weights.
+   -- weight: SFT model weights.
    - TextLayoutQA
    -- (same as DocVQA)
    - XfundQA
    -- (same as DocVQA)
 ```

-## Model weights

-All the SFT model weights can be downloaded from Google Drive: .
+All the SFT model weights can also be downloaded from the same link.
 To be noted, the base model weights are not provided due to the huge size.
 You can either download the base weights from Huggingface website or use the following download
 script: